nescampos/cantolocker/README.md

-# XRPL Legacy Locker
+# CantoLocker

 ## 0. Description:
- XRPL Legacy Locker is an innovative application built on the XRPL EVM side-chain, designed to empower users with a secure and user-friendly platform for financial legacy planning.
+CantoLocker is an innovative application built on the [Canto chain](https://canto.io/), designed to empower users with a secure and user-friendly platform for financial legacy planning.
 It leverages blockchain technology, smart contracts, and transparency to simplify the management of assets and the seamless transfer of financial resources to beneficiaries in the event of unforeseen circumstances.

 ## 1.Main Objective:
- The primary objective of XRPL Legacy Locker is to tackle the significant challenge of ensuring the financial well-being of your loved ones by simplifying legacy planning.
+The primary objective of CantoLocker is to tackle the significant challenge of ensuring the financial well-being of your loved ones by simplifying legacy planning.
 In today's dynamic and fast-paced world, people often find it challenging to put in place a comprehensive financial plan to secure the future of their heirs.
-Our project aims to provide a straightforward and automated solution to this problem, where users can specify beneficiaries, set conditions, and fund a smart contract with their assets.